FAMILY TRAUMA INTERVENTION PROGRAM (FTIP)

 How to Refer

-Many of our referrals come directly from Monroe County DHS and Bivona Child Advocacy Center, however, community professionals and community members can refer children and their families to the program.
-To begin this process, contact one of our program supervisors:
+Many of our referrals come directly from Monroe County DHS and Bivona Child Advocacy Center; however, community professionals and community members can also refer children and their families to the program.

-Clinical Supervisors:
+Clinical Supervisor:

 lelliott@spcc-roch.org

-Or by phone: (585)325-6101 x215
+Or by phone: (585) 325-6101 x208

 FTIP Frequently Asked Questions